raum-dellamorte/an-outside-place/readme.md

 is becoming not a place.
 Lost in the islands of past places dissolving into Naught, you can accept your fate and be nothing, or, if you're not quite ready, there are options.

-You may may think of escape...
+You may think of escape...
 Is it even possible to escape to where the living thrive in their sin against That Which Is Not?
 Can you fight your way to The Present, finding paths from island to island in hopes of getting closer to escaping The Abyss?
 It may be challenging without divine favor.